aerogear/frontpage-ios-app/README.md

 ##### Keycloak

-The JSON object example below holds the configuration for a keycloak server which would be in the services array.
+The JSON object below holds the configuration for a keycloak server which would be in the services array.
 When the `mobile-service.json` file is parsed this configuration build is converted to a java `Keycloak.class` object.